 Why You Should Consider Long Term Disability Insurance

-The United States Census Bureau has indicated that you have a 1 in 5 chance of becoming disabled before retirement age.
-In 1997, the Census Bureau issued the results of a study showing that more than a 152,000,000 people between the ages of 21 and 64 (which is a prime working-age for most Americans) have some form of disability.
+According to the SSA, you have a 1 in 4 chance of becoming disabled before retirement age.
 As such, this is a particular area of concern—not only for employees—but also for self-employed men and women who should seriously consider having a long term disability policy.